The More, The Better: Creation

 The More, the Better was commissioned for the 1988 Summer Olympics, marking the first occasion the Games were held in Paik's home country.
 The artwork incorporates a collection of Samsung televisions of various sizes and ages, showcasing the diversity and rapid advancements in television technology.
 The arrangement of screens displays a variety of imagery, including Korean folk drummers, Merce Cunningham's dance performances, airplanes, ceramics, birds, and more, presented in rapid succession.
-Paik intentionally distorts and manipulates these visuals, creating abstract and vibrant displays.
+Paik distorts and manipulates these visuals, creating abstract and vibrant displays.
 The sculpture, designed by architect Won Kim, bears resemblance to both the Tower of Babel and a traditional stone pagoda.

-Paik's artwork, The More, the Better, was designed to anticipate and embrace the grandiosity and spectacle that would come to define art museums in the future.
-The sculpture's structural composition and the dynamic imagery displayed on the screens were intended to captivate viewers while evoking a mischievous sense of playfulness.
+The More, the Better, was designed to anticipate and embrace the spectacle that would define art museums in the future.
+The sculpture's structural composition and the dynamic imagery displayed on the screens were intended to captivate viewers while evoking a sense of playfulness.
 By presenting a diverse range of imagery, the artwork aimed to overwhelm and challenge traditional notions of media consumption, preventing definitive satisfaction for the viewer.

-"The More the Better" attracted an audience of 50 million viewers through a broadcast that featured entertainment from various parts of the world.
+The work attracted an audience of 50 million viewers through a broadcast that featured entertainment from various parts of the world.
 The event aimed to capture the artistic highlights of multiple cultures in a single space, celebrating the connectivity and global fellowship facilitated by television.
-It is worth noting that the title of the installation, "The More the Better," carries a touch of irony, underscoring its connection to mass production and consumerist culture, which reflects South Korea's own economic aspirations.
+It is worth noting that the title of the installation has an ironic connection to mass production and consumerist culture, which reflects South Korea's own economic aspirations.

-The creation and restoration of The More, The Better held personal significance for Paik, as evidenced by the accompanying exhibition titled "Merry Mix: The More, the Better" (Sep 15, 2022 - Feb 26, 2023).
-This exhibition shed light on Paik's artistic vision, which he described as a "merry mix of the old enfants terribles and the new."